MicrosoftDocs/defender-docs/defender-endpoint/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 ## Use wildcards in the file name and folder path or extension exclusion lists

 You can use the asterisk `*`, question mark `?`, or environment variables (such as `%ALLUSERSPROFILE%`) as wildcards when defining items in the file name or folder path exclusion list.
+You can mix and match `*` and `?` and environment variables into a single exclusion.
 The way these wildcards are interpreted differs from their usual usage in other apps and languages.
 Make sure to read this section to understand their specific limitations.
 > [!IMPORTANT]
 > There are key limitations and usage scenarios for these wildcards:
 > - Environment variable usage is limited to machine variables and those applicable to processes running as an NT AUTHORITY\SYSTEM account.